Ravil Safiullin: Biography

-At 23 he finished the medical institute in Donetsk as a doctor-hygienist, epidemiologist.
+Aged 23, Safiullin graduated from the Donetsk Medical Institute in 1978 as a hygienist and epidemiologist.
 From 1977 to 1993 he worked at medical service.
 From 1994 to 2000 he worked the vice-president of FC Shakhtar Donetsk.
 In 2000, he was elected as the president of Professional Football League of Ukraine.
-Safiullin was people's deputy of IV, V and VI convocations of Verkhovna Rada.
+Safiullin was elected as a People's Deputy of Ukraine during the 2002, 2006 and 2007 Ukrainian parliamentary elections as a member of the Party of Regions.

-Safiullin is a former Minister of Family, Youth and Sport (in Ukraine).
+Safiullin was selected as Minister of Family, Youth, and Sports of Ukraine in the First Azarov government, and began serving on 11 March 2010.

-On 28 February 2013 President Yanukovych reorganized the Ministry of Education and Science, Youth and Sports and the State Service for Youth and Sports, creating a Ministry of Education and the (new) Ministry of Youth and Sports; Safiullin was awarded the ministership of this new institution.
+On 28 February 2013, President Yanukovych reorganized the Ministry of Education and Science, Youth and Sports and the State Service for Youth and Sports, creating a Ministry of Education and the (new) Ministry of Youth and Sports; Safiullin was awarded the ministership of this new institution.

 Safiullin did not participate in the 2014 Ukrainian parliamentary election.

-In 2020 he became the President of the Ukrainian Athletic Federation.
+In 2020, he became the President of the Ukrainian Athletic Federation.
 Acting President of the Athletics Federation of Ukraine in January 2023 was Yevhen Pronin.